DenisSerbin/Optiver---Trading-at-the-Close/README.md

 The files can be downloaded from the competition page [https://www.kaggle.com/competitions/g-research-crypto-forecasting/data](https://www.kaggle.com/competitions/optiver-trading-at-the-close/data)

 ## Solution
-My solution relied on feature engineering and using the Optuna package to find optimal parameters for XGBoost (see [gresearch-model-2.ipynb](gresearch-model-2.ipynb)).
+My solution relied on feature engineering and using the Optuna package to find optimal parameters for XGBoost (see [intro-xgboost-single-3.ipynb](intro-xgboost-single-3.ipynb)).
 I also tried a LightGBM model, but somehow XGBoost performed better.
+The final model with best parameters can be found in (see [intro-xgboost-single-3.ipynb](intro-xgboost-single-3.ipynb))